Financial Planning Checklist: 8 Steps

 Your financial plan isn’t a “set it and forget it” situation—it will change over time based on your shifting goals, needs, and resources.

-Considering a Property Sale but Reluctant to Leave Your Home?
+Considering a Property Sale but Reluctant to Move?

-Converting your home equity to cash can fund trusts that will generate monthly income, provide the money needed for assisted living, pay off major debts, or help you fund your dream lifestyle.
+Converting your home equity to cash can fund trusts that will generate monthly income, provide the money needed for to pay off debt, build or buy a new home, secure your retirement, or help you fund your dream lifestyle.

-If a house sale hasn’t been on your radar because you have no interest in moving, consider Truehold's Sale-Leaseback, an alternative that allows you to unlock your full equity without leaving your home.
+If a house sale hasn’t been on your radar because you have no interest in moving, consider Truehold's sell and stay transaction, an alternative that allows you to unlock your equity without leaving your home.

 Sources: